Tap to get financing

 In the United States, the daycare industry is expected to be one of the fastest-growing industries through 2020.
 If you’re ready to take on a business mortgage, the SBA 7(a) loan might be your path to starting a preschool.

 The SBA 7(a) loan is offered through traditional lenders like credit unions and banks.
-Commercial real estate loans under the SBA 7(a)—some with a 25-year term—can be as large as $5 million.
+Commercial real estate loans under the SBA 7(a) program —some with 25-year terms— can be as large as $5 million.
 Eligibility requirements are straightforward, and lenders typically require a simple 10% down.

 You can use the funds from the SBA 7(a) loan for nearly any legitimate business need: equipment costs, land and real estate, and even working capital.
 For your daycare facility, you can use the SBA 7(a) for: